Skip to main content

 4. Review the Document Preview

-• A preview of the PDF document
+• A preview of the PDF document inside the page

 • The filename and file size